ericseppanen/conv2/README.md

 `conv2` is a fork of [`conv`](https://github.com/DanielKeep/rust-conv/),
 written by Daniel Keep.
-It's in the progress of being updated to modern idiomatic Rust.
+It has been updated to modern idiomatic rust and modified for better compatibility with the current standard library.

 <!-- cargo-sync-readme start -->